 We chose a fun summery watermelon theme simply by adding a little pink food coloring and black beads.
 You can also use black sequins, mini pompoms, buttons, etc…

-Add food coloring, glitter, or confetti to this mixture and mix to incorporate everything.
+STEP 3: Add food coloring, glitter, or confetti to this mixture and mix to incorporate everything.

-Your slime should become thick and difficult to stir and should pull away from sides and bottom of bowl.
+Your slime should become thick and difficult to stir and should pull away from sides and bottom of the bowl.

-Now it’s time to knead.
+STEP 5: Now it’s time to knead.
 This will greatly help reduce the stickiness.
 My method is to add a few drops of solution to my hands and knead the slime right into the bowl.
 Once it feels like it’s ready to be picked up, go ahead and do so.
 Knead, stretch, and play!

-Or create a honey bee theme for spring and summer fun to go with a learning unit about bees!
+Why not create a honey bee theme for spring and summer fun to go with a learning unit about bees!
 All you need is a little yellow food coloring and mini bee erasers or plastic bees.

 Don’t throw away your fun mix-ins after you are done with the slime!
 Rinse and re-use for another cool slime theme!
 Your kids will actually enjoy digging out the fun mix-ins, and then you can give them a bath in soapy water!

 I get a ton of questions regarding how long does slime last?.
-Typically slime recipes can last for a few weeks and we have had some for several months!
+Typically slime recipes can last for a few weeks and we have had some last for several months!

+That question usually leads to, how do I store my slime?
+We use reusable containers in either plastic or glass.
+Make sure to keep your slime clean and it will last for several weeks.
 If you want to send kids home with a bit of slime from a camp, party, or classroom project, I would suggest packages of reusable containers from the dollar store or grocery store or even Amazon.
-For large groups we have used condiment containers as seen here.
+For large groups, we have used condiment containers as seen here.

-We always like to include a bit of homemade slime science around here.
-Slime really does make for an excellent chemistry demonstration and kids love it too!
-Mixtures, substances, polymers, cross linking, states of matter, elasticity, and viscosity are just a few of the science concepts that can be explored with homemade slime!
+We always like to include a bit of homemade slime science around here!
+Slime is an excellent chemistry demonstration and kids love it too!
+Mixtures, substances, polymers, cross-linking, states of matter, elasticity, and viscosity are just a few of the science concepts that can be explored with homemade slime.

-What’s the science behind the slime?
-The borate ions in the slime activators (sodium borate, borax powder, or boric acid) mix with the PVA (polyvinyl-acetate) glue and forms this cool stretchy substance.
-This is called cross linking!
+What’s slime science all about?
+The borate ions in the slime activators (sodium borate, borax powder, or boric acid) mix with the PVA (polyvinyl acetate) glue and forms this cool stretchy substance.
+This is called cross-linking!

 The glue is a polymer and is made up of long, repeating, and identical strands or molecules.
 These molecules with flow past one another keeping the glue in a liquid state.
 Until…

 Picture the difference between wet spaghetti and leftover spaghetti the next day.
-As the slime forms the tangled molecule strands are much like the clump of spaghetti!
+As the slime forms, the tangled molecule strands are much like the clump of spaghetti!

-MORE SLIME MAKING RESOURCES!
+MORE COOL SLIME RECIPES